anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 ```
 <div id="example17"></div>

 By default, limits of the axes are set so that to include all the user-provided values.
-One can change them simply by
-changing `domainX` or `domainY`.
-If an axis is continuous, correspoinding domain should be a vector with minimal and
-maximal value to display.
+One can change them simply by changing `domainX` or `domainY`.
+If an axis is continuous, the corresponding domain should be a vector with minimal and maximal value to display.
 Domain for a logarithmic scale must contain only positive values.
-Domain for a categorical
-axis is a vector of all possible values to display.
-One can also specify domain not for the entire chart, but only
-for a given layer using `layerDomainX` and `layerDomainY`.
-The resulting domain then will be something that includes
-domains of all the layers.
+Domain for a categorical axis is a vector of all possible values to display.
+One can also specify domain not for the entire chart but only for a given layer using `layerDomainX` and `layerDomainY`.
+The resulting domain then will be something that includes domains of all the layers.

 No matter how you set the axes limits, they define only the initial state of the chart.
-Afterwards you can alway zoom in
-or out.
-Just draw a rectangle with your mouse and the chart will zoom in the selected area.
-Double click will return chart
-to its original scale.
-You can also use `+` and `-` buttons on the tools pannel (click on the grey triangle in the
-left upper corner) to zoom in or out.
+Afterwards, you can always zoom in or out.
+Just draw a rectangle with your mouse, and the chart will zoom in on the selected area.
+Double click will return the chart to its original scale.
+You can also use `+` and `-` buttons on the tools panel (click on the grey triangle in the left upper corner) to zoom in or out.

 ```r